arezaii/subsetter/README.md

 [![Build Status](http://travis-ci.com/arezaii/subsetter.svg?branch=master)](http://travis-ci.com/arezaii/subsetter)

 # Subsetter
-The pf_subsetter is a suite of tools for clipping ParFlow inputs and outputs.
+The subsetter is a suite of tools for clipping ParFlow inputs and outputs.
 Included are command line scripts to:

 1. subset the inputs from CONUS1 or CONUS2 domains [subset_conus](#Use_a_mask_to_clip_multiple_files_to_PFB_or_TIF)